Frazz by Jef Mallett for May 03, 2022

 4. Gatto di sabbia

-crisidelm about 2 years ago
+crisidelm over 2 years ago

 If you truly believe the Internet contains the whole bulk of human knowledge and experiences, you are direly deceiving yourself.